 What does this mean for SEOs, designers and developers?

 Well, there are big changes ahead that’s for sure.
 For some, those changes will be relatively minimal but for others, there is a huge shift in design, development and optimisation just around the corner.
-We decided to take a look at the top five things that designers and developers need to know ahead of the switch and what you can be doing now.
+We decided to take a look at the top five things that designers and developers need to know ahead of the switch and what you can be doing now to prepare your existing site, and how to build new sites.

 Top 5 things designers and developers need to know about the mobile-first index